JT-808/Tiny-PomoPal/README.md

 ## Features

-- Customizable Work and Break Times and Number of Rounds

-- Select your preferred work and break times and the number of repetition rounds.
+- Customizable Work and Break Times and Number of Rounds Select your preferred work and break times and the number of repetition rounds.

 - Start Delay

-- A short countdown before the timer starts to allow preparation.
+  A short countdown before the timer starts to allow preparation.

 - Manage Profiles

-- Create, select, and delete different profiles to track your work times.
+  Create, select, and delete different profiles to track your work times.

 - Audio Notifications

-- Hear a sound when switching between work and break phases.
+  Hear a sound when switching between work and break phases.

 - Local Profile Storage

-- Save your profiles locally on your device.
+  Save your profiles locally on your device.

 - Work Time Tracking

-- Track and save your total work time.
+  Track and save your total work time.
-- View Total Work Time

-- See the total work time spent with a specific profile.
+  View total work time spent with a specific profile.